Remodeling your house is all about highlighting your personality and making the space pop with life.

 For the rug, you can go with an 8 X 10 feet rug with bright patterns to go under your furniture.
 This will make your room look richer.

 A media unit or bookshelf will be a great addition and will also allow you to utilize the space around the TV.

 Average Large Living Room Sizes

-Moving on, we look at larger living room sizes that is pretty much in the middle.
-So, we can also call this our “average size living room”.
+Moving on, we look at larger living room sizes that are pretty much in the middle.
+So, we can also call this our “average-size living room”.

 This is what you can expect to find in a cottage-style home.